aimms/how-to/C_Examples/index.rst

       :img-top: ../Articles/550/images/project.png
       :link: https://how-to.aimms.com/Articles/550/550-demand-forecasting.html

       Analyses historical demand data from a cookie factory to forecast future demand.
-The goal is to create a dashboard with various forecasting algorithms to determine the best fit for the factory, improving understanding and reducing waste.
+With the goal to analyse various forecasting algorithms to determine the best fit for the factory, improving understanding and reducing waste.

    .. grid-item-card:: Bias in AI
       :img-top: ../Articles/623/images/project.gif